Post Mortem (Dillom album): Reception

 Post Mortem received widespread acclaim upon release.
 Malena Sabanes Niccolini from El Destape praised the album and called it "one of the best of the year", while Buenos Aires platform enAgenda lauded Dillom as "the scene's most original artist".
 Lucas Santomero from Indie Hoy described Post Mortem as "complete, overwhelming and, for some, unexpected [...]
 Much bigger than a simple trap record".
 Filo.news also lauded the album as one of the year's best.
 Writing for La Izquierda Diario, Josefina García called it "an unprecedented phenomenon" and praised its concept, cohesiveness and sound.
 Juan Villain from The Medizine pointed out the album's mixture of music genres and styles as its "greatest achievement".

 The music video for "Piso 13" received two nominations at the 2021 Buenos Aires Music Video Festival Awards, including Best Art Direction.

 Post Mortem received two nominations at the 2022 Premios Gardel for Best Urban Music Album and Best Newcomer.
 "Opa" received one nomination for Best Urban Music Song.

-As of January 2023, Post Mortem amassed over 130 million streams on Spotify.
+As of February 2024, Post Mortem amassed over 230 million streams on Spotify.

 Year-end lists

-The Post Mortem Tour
+Tour

 Dillom announced he would tour Argentina, Latin America and Europe to support the album.
 The Post Mortem Tour kicked off on February 13, 2022, at Cosquín Rock Festival in Córdoba.
 Tickets for the shows at Teatro Vorterix sold out in less than 4 minutes.

 The Post Mortem Tour received positive feedback from both critics and fans.
 The gigs at Cosquín Rock Festival and Lollapalooza were lauded as "consecrating".
 El Planteo described the show as "detailed" and "comprehensive".

 Track listing

 All songs written and produced by Dillom, Fermín Ugarte, Ramón Evar Peaguda and Luis Tomás La Madrid, unless noted otherwise.
-All songs stylized in all caps.